WHD supports the following databases:

 - Embedded PostgreSQL

-- Microsoft SQL Server Standard or Enterprise Edition with server collation set to case insensitive
+- Microsoft SQL Server Standard or Enterprise Edition with server collation set to case insensitive.

 If your WHD deployment requires database management features such as failover clusters, do not use the embedded PostgreSQL database included with WHD.
 Failover clusters are not available with the embedded PostgreSQL database.

 If you choose embedded PostgreSQL as your primary database, WHD installs the database on the WHD server during the installation.
+You can create a backup schedule or initiate a manual backup in the Database Connection page at Setup > General > Database.

 If you choose non-embedded, non-default MySQL as your primary database, install the database engine and management tools on a separate server prior to installing WHD.
 See the MySQL website for the installation instructions.